zekaryas1/notes/docs/Algo/Tips & Tricks/Which algo to select, pattern based answer.md

+---
+date created: Sunday, June 5th 2022, 4:14:21 pm
+date modified: Monday, June 6th 2022, 12:48:56 pm
+title: If Input Array is Sorted Then
+---

 [Source](https://seanprashad.com/leetcode-patterns/)

-# If input array is sorted then
+# If Input Array is Sorted Then

 - Binary search [[Binary search]]
 - Two pointers

-# If asked for all permutations/subsets then
+# If Asked for All permutations/subsets Then

 - [[Backtracking]]

-# If given a tree then
+# If Given a Tree Then

 - DFS
 - BFS

-# If given a graph then
+# If Given a Graph Then

 - DFS
 - BFS

-# If given a linked list then
+# If Given a Linked List Then

 - Two pointers [[Linked list#The Runner Technique]]

-# If recursion is banned then
+# If Recursion is Banned Then

 - [[Stack & Queue#Stack]]

-# If must solve in-place then
+# If Must Solve In-place Then

 - Swap corresponding values
 - Store one or more different values in the same pointer

-# If asked for maximum/minimum subarray/subset/options then
+# If Asked for maximum/minimum subarray/subset/options Then

 - [[Dynamic programming]]

-# If asked for top/least K items then
+# If Asked for top/least K Items Then

 - Heap

-# If asked for common strings then
+# If Asked for Common Strings Then

 - Map
 - Trie

 # Else

 - Map/Set for O(1) time & O(n) space
 - Sort input for O(nlogn) time and O(1) space